Esri/generator-esri-appbuilder-js/README.md

 ### Copying the Files Manually

-For example, let's say you've installed the Web AppBuilder in `c:\arcgis-web-appbuilder-1.3`, then you'll need to copy widget files to the following folder under the stem app:
+For example, let's say you've installed the Web AppBuilder in `c:\WebAppBuilderForArcGIS`, then you'll need to copy widget files to the following folder under the stem app:

 ```
-c:\arcgis-web-appbuilder-1.3\client\stemapp\widgets
+c:\WebAppBuilderForArcGIS\client\stemapp\widgets
 ```

 Also, you'll likely want to copy widget files to any applications that you've created that use them:

 ```
-c:\arcgis-web-appbuilder-1.3\server\apps\[appId]\widgets
+c:\WebAppBuilderForArcGIS\server\apps\[appId]\widgets
 ```

 Unless you're using the grunt tasks, you'll need to re-copy the files each time you make changes to the files.